hashicorp/terraform-provider-hcs/docs/resources/cluster_root_token.md

 page_title: "hcs_cluster_root_token Resource - terraform-provider-hcs"
 subcategory: ""
 description: |-
   The cluster root token resource is the token used to bootstrap the cluster's ACL system.
-Using this resource to create a new root token for an cluster resource will invalidate the consul root token accessor id and consul root token secret id properties of the cluster.
+Using this resource to create a new root token for an cluster resource will invalidate the consul root token accessor id and Consul root token secret id properties of the cluster.
 ---

 # Resource `hcs_cluster_root_token`

 The cluster root token resource is the token used to bootstrap the cluster's ACL system.
-Using this resource to create a new root token for an cluster resource will invalidate the consul root token accessor id and consul root token secret id properties of the cluster.
+Using this resource to create a new root token for an cluster resource will invalidate the consul root token accessor id and Consul root token secret id properties of the cluster.

 ## Example Usage